Vesak 2018: Buddha Purnima Meditation, Experience the Divine

 Distribute the spiritual energy and blessings that you receive during this meditation to other people through group meditations and sessions of blessing and healing.
 Do this during the 2 days after the Wesak 2018 ceremony.
 Even if you do not remember the event, which can happen as mentioned earlier, you can still pass on the Divine energy that your senses absorbed during the full moon meditation.

-In conclusion, the Vesak is a 5-day ceremony.
-The first two days are for preparation for the ceremony, the third day is the ceremony, and the last two days is for distribution of the acquired spiritual energy.
+In conclusion, Vesak is a 5-day ceremony.
+The first two days are for preparation for the ceremony, the third day is the ceremony, and the last two days are for the distribution of the acquired spiritual energy.

 TIP: To maximize absorption of the Divine energy during Vesak full moon meditation ceremony, you must put aside your ego, harbor a positive attitude and a will to help others.